danielpaz6/Python-TravisCI-Testing/README.md

-# Java-HomeWork
+# TravisCi Python
-In this project, I'll upload some of my home-work in java during the semester.
+In this repository, I'll be checking the various tools that travisci offers, as well as learning some more techniques related to this matter.